Cibao International Airport: Runway and taxiways

+The runway length is 2,620 m, which can support all types of passenger airliners.
+The airport's operators are discussing the expansion of the runway to allow larger aircraft for long-haul flights from Europe.
 Cibao International Airport's taxiways are composed by two exits E-1 and E-2; E-1 is located on the west side of Runway 11/29, next to the direction 11 of that runway.
 E-2 is located in the east side of the runway, next to direction 29 of the runway.